 Women in tech

-At PwC, it's our mission to empower, educate and mentor women as they develop their careers in technology
+At PwC, we empower, educate and mentor women as they develop their careers in technology.

 Technology is changing the world.
 We need to help cultivate an inclusive tech world where women of all backgrounds have a role to play.

 According to the Central Statistics Office, less than 25% of STEM jobs in Ireland are filled by women.
 A lack of female role models is reinforcing the perception that a technology career isn't for them.
-Over a quarter of female students say they are not interested in pursuing a career in technology as it's too male-dominated.
+According to PwC UK, 78% of students could not name a famous female working in technology, while two-thirds could name a famous man working in technology.
+Over a quarter of female students say they are not interested in pursuing a career in technology as it's too male dominated.

 Creating a network for future leaders